• LAUNCH YOUR DREAM

 • CONNECT

-You Are Here Home » WRITE WITH US » 8 Tricks for Being a 2nd Shooter
+You Are Here Home » WRITE WITH US » 8 Tricks for Being a 2nd Photo Shooter

-The wedding was on the smallish side, but it had both indoor and outdoor locations so it was a great opportunity to practice both natural light and flash photography.
+The wedding was small, but it had both indoor and outdoor locations so it was an opportunity to practice both natural light and flash photography.

-Based on that experience, I made a list of 8 helpful tricks for anyone who wants to be a successful 2nd shooter:
+Based on the experience, I made a list of 8 helpful tricks for anyone who wants to be a successful 2nd shooter at an event:

 1. Make sure your equipment is organized and prepared for a day of shooting